finos/common-domain-model/docs/product-model.md

-The `Payout` type defines the composable payout types, each of which describes a set of terms and conditions for the financial responsibilities between the contractual parties.
+The `Payout` type defines the composable payout types, each of which describes a set of terms and conditions for the financial obligation between the contractual parties.
 Payout types can be combined to compose a product.
 For example, an Equity Swap can be composed by combining an `InterestRatePayout` and an `PerformancePayout`.